Bilgamesh/KeePassage/README.md

 This means that even after the database is unlocked and its metadata becomes available, passwords remain protected and must be decrypted individually on demand through the YubiKey.

 KeePassage uses age identities stored on a YubiKey through the PIV applet.
-ECDSA P-256 keys are stored in the PIV retired key management slots.
+ECDSA P-256 keys are stored in the PIV retired slots.

 ## Security Benefits